-- 3.1.8 Cost of new equipment for implementing the project can be charged to the project account.
+3.1.8 Cost of new equipment for implementing the project can be charged to the project account.
 In general, hire-purchase of equipment is not allowed.
 If the new equipment is to be shared among different projects with its cost charged on a pro-rata basis under each project, the lead applicant is required to maintain a record on the usage of the equipment by the concerned projects for cost allocation purpose.
-Maintenance cost of the existing equipment can be charged against the project account on a pro-rata basis if a record on the usage of the equipment is properly maintained. - 3.1.9 Specifically, project funds cannot be used to cover - - (a) unless absolutely necessary and agreed by CIT, charges/time cost for use of existing equipment owned by the lead applicant/implementing organisation and/or the industry co-applicant;
+Maintenance cost of

-4 Travelling if fully justified and at reasonable cost (e.g. economy class fare only if applicable) that are of direct relevance to the project can be included in the budget subject to a cap of no more than 5% of the total amount of funds requested from the ITF.
+3 Travelling if fully justified and at reasonable cost (e.g. economy class fare only if applicable) that are of direct relevance to the project can be included in the budget subject to a cap of no more than 5% of the total amount of funds requested from the ITF.
 These should be itemised and put under the category of "Other Direct Costs" in the budget of the application proposal for ITC's approval.
 Unless exceptionally justified, the number of participant per trip should be limited to no more than one person from the project team, members of which shall be from the lead applicant or the implementing organisation(s) (if applicable).

-5 The salary of the chairholder should generally not be more than his/her current salary.
+4 The salary of the chairholder should generally not be more than his/her current salary.